words by Pete Clark, illustrations by Victoria Clare

 gave him to drink of water gleaming,

-fed him with apples gold and white.
+fed him with apples gold and bright.

 With skill and care in time she healed him,

-as he gazed long upon her face,
+and he gazed long upon her face,

 until at last with lips she sealed him